What travel expenses can I claim?

 - They are journeys which you make to or from a place you have to attend in the performance of your duties, which can include trips from your office or other work location to visit a customer or other ‘temporary’ workplace.
 This rule can also include travel directly from your home to visit a customer or to another ‘temporary’ workplace.
 (Note, the word ‘temporary’ has a specific meaning in tax law, which is not the same as the ordinary, natural meaning of the word – it typically applies when you are required to do any work in another location for a temporary purpose, as part of your ‘core’ employment.)

 You can find out more about the travel rules and about how HMRC apply them to different scenarios in HMRC’s booklet 490.
-(Please note that even though his booklet is referred to an employer booklet, it is useful for employees too.)
+(Please note that even though this booklet is referred to as an employer booklet, it is useful for employees too.)

 What are permanent and temporary workplaces?

-It is important to understand these two terms as travel expenses between an employee’s home and permanent workplace will not be allowable, while travel expenses between an employee’s home and temporary workplace may be.
+It is important to understand these two terms as travel expenses between an employee’s home and permanent workplace will not be allowable, while travel expenses between an employee’s home and temporary workplace may be (as per the second bullet point above).

 Most workers will have no difficulty in identifying their permanent workplace: it is the place where they regularly go to work.
 It may be a factory, office, shop or somewhere else – but it is the place where the employer expects the worker to be.
 You might have more than one permanent workplace if you have two jobs for example, or if your employer requires you to work in one location for two days a week and in another location for three days a week on an ongoing basis.